sakaiproject/sakai/basiclti/docs/PLACEMENTS.md

     [ ] Allow the tool to be placed in site-level navigation (requires Resource Link launch) [ ] Allow the tool to provide a common cartridge response (requires Deep Link launch)

-These are pretty self explanatory.
+These are mostly self explanatory.
 The Administrator can simply tick a check box and the tool will or won't appear in the appropriate LTI UI selectors.
 This does not affect the launch-ability of already placed LTI tools or tools imported with a Common Cartridge or through a site copy.
 This only indicates if a tool should